borisfaure/qmk_firmware/keyboards/ferris/keymaps/borisfaure/readme.md

 * Inner Left is the LOWER layer when held, Tab when tapped
 * Outer Left is Space
 * Outer Right is Enter
-* Inner Right is the RAISE layer when held, Backspace when tapped
+* Inner Right is the RAISE layer when held, Backspace when tapped.

+On the Bling keyboard, have rgb underglow different based on current layer or actived mods.